-As of June 30, 2001, SPG and SPG's majority-owned subsidiary, Simon Property Group, L.P. or the "Operating Partnership," owned or held interests in 250 income-producing properties, consisting of 164 regional malls, 72 community shopping centers, five specialty retail centers, four office and mixed-use properties, and five value-oriented super-regional malls located in a total of 36 states.
-These properties have approximately 185 million square feet of gross leaseable area of which the Operating Partnership owns approximately 110 million square feet.
-As of the same date, the Operating Partnership also owned interests in six retail real estate properties in Europe and Canada, one property under construction and 11 parcels of land held for future development.
+As of December 31, 2001, SPG and SPG's majority-owned subsidiary, Simon Property Group, L.P. or the "Operating Partnership," owned or held interests in 252 income-producing properties, consisting of 166 regional malls, 72 community shopping centers, five specialty retail centers, four office and mixed-use properties, and five value-oriented super-regional malls located in a total of 36 states.
+As of the same date, the Operating Partnership also owned interests in seven additional retail real estate properties in Europe and Canada and 11 parcels of land held for future development.